Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 The generated SQL query is regarded as incorrect due to the error of benchmark, ambiguity of NL question, or improper implementation of correctness judgment.

-\textbf{F1: Gold Error.} The benchmark provides an incorrect ground-truth (gold SQL query).
-The gold error is only caused by benchmark quality, regardless of the actual correctness of the generated SQL query.
+\textbf{F1: Gold Error.} The benchmark provides an incorrect ground-truth (gold query).
+The gold error is only caused by benchmark quality, regardless of the actual correctness of the generated query.

-\textbf{F2: Output Format.} The generated SQL query produces results that contain all the required information, but in a different format from that of the ground-truth.
-Typically, the results may have different column order, include additional column, or equivalent content in another representation.
-For example, when answering the question of ``who are the users that ...'', if the SQL query returns usernames instead of user IDs, we regard it as a correct output as long as the user ID is not explicitly required.

-\textbf{F3: Violation of Foreign Key Integrity.} The database violates the foreign key constraints and causes unexpected query results.
-This problem commonly happens in SQLite as it disables the foreign key validation by default~\cite{sqlite3_fk_enforcement}.
-The \code{toxicology} database of \bird benchmark is a concrete example.
-The \code{molecule\_id} column of \code{molecule} table is the foreign key of \code{molecule\_id} column of \code{bond} table.
-However, the latter contains values that are not recorded in the former.
+\textbf{F2: Violation of Foreign Key Integrity.} The database violates foreign key constraints, leading to unexpected query results.
+It is common in SQLite, which disables foreign key validation by default~\cite{sqlite3_fk_enforcement}.
+The \code{toxicology} database of \bird is a concrete example.
+The \code{molecule.molecule\_id} column is the foreign key of \code{bond.molecule\_id} column.
+However, the latter contains values unrecorded in the former.
 Therefore, SQLite cannot correctly join these two tables.

-\textbf{F4: Selection Ambiguity of Max/Min Value.} In some databases, the max/min value of a column refers to multiple data entries.
-However, most of the NL questions do not specify the expected answer of finding the items with max/min value.
-There are two types of solutions: selecting one of them (\ie, \code{SELECT * FROM T1 ORDER BY C1 LIMIT 1}) or all of them (\ie, \code{SELECT * FROM T1 WHERE C1=\\(SELECT MAX(C1) FROM T1)}).
-While most of the existing datasets and metrics treat them as different, we regard both are correct unless the NL question explicitly specifies the number of the selected data entries.

-\textbf{F5: NULL Value in Query Output.} The query result contains a \code{NULL} value.
-We regard containing \code{NULL} value as incorrect only when the NL question explicitly requires non-NULL outputs.
+\textbf{F3: Output Ambiguity.} Due to ambiguity of natural language, the NL questions may lack information to clearly specify the expected query output, including the required output format, the inclusion/exclusion of \code{NULL} values, and how to handle extremum-related questions where multiple entries that share the same extreme value.